Bourne Braves: The 1990s

 Bourne struggled throughout the 1990s, and fan support was low at times.
 The team made the playoffs only twice, being ousted by Wareham in the West Division finals in both 1997 and 1998.
 Notable players of the decade included local product Steve Corradi of Sandwich and UMass-Amherst, who was a league all-star for the Braves in 1990, and returned to the Braves in 1991 and 1992.
 The 1991 Braves featured two future CCBL Hall of Famers: Framingham, Massachusetts native Lou Merloni, and tall righty Bill Wissler, who returned from the 1990 team and was named the league's Outstanding Pitcher in both seasons.
 Wissler had posted an 8–2 record with a 1.56 ERA in 1990.
 In 1991, he led the league in innings pitched with 92, and posted a 1.96 ERA with seven complete games and three shutouts.
 The 1991 squad also featured slugger Bobby Higginson, who went on to an 11-year career with the Detroit Tigers.
 Bill Mueller was a Cape League all-star with the 1992 Braves, then went on to win an American League batting title, and was starting third baseman for the World Series champion 2004 Boston Red Sox.
 1992 Braves hurler Ron Villone left the team mid-season to play for Team USA at the 1992 Summer Olympics in Barcelona, and 1994 Brave Mark Kotsay won a bronze medal with Team USA at the 1996 Atlanta Olympics before going on to a 17-year major league career.
-Future major league all-stars Brandon Inge and hurler Mark Mulder were CCBL all-stars for the Braves in 1997.
+CCBL Hall of Fame skipper Bob Stead managed the club in 1995 and 1996, and future major league all-stars Brandon Inge and hurler Mark Mulder were CCBL all-stars for the Braves in 1997.